 Each Participant indemnifies the Organizers and any present and future subsidiaries against any disturbance, action, claim, opposition, demand or eviction attempt from any third party.

 11.5.
-During and after the end of the Hackathon, the Participants have the right to use and register the Intellectual Property resulting from the Projects created for their own personal and commercial use.
-However, the Organization is completely entitled to use the idea and solution that resulted from those Projects for their own activity, agreeing that the idea and description of the solution by its own doesn’t constitute any Intellectual Property created by the Participant.
+The Organizers are completely entitled to use the idea and solution that resulted from those Projects for their own activity, agreeing that the idea and description of the solution by its own doesn’t constitute any Intellectual Property created by the Participant.